xdididon/WiFicon/README.md

 # WiFicon
-Python (3) Web Application for Reading and Processing Airodump-ng (1.6) logs

 WiFicon (WiFi Connections) is a Python Flask Web application for visualising relationships between devices on wireless networks.
 It processes Airodump-ng (1.6) logs and calculates the following relationship groups: